Be part of the action at the 12th edition of Sunderland Shorts Film Festival in May 2027!

 9. SSFF - Notification of Acceptance and Rejection

-Those filmmakers whose films were not selected may request feedback comments from the SSFF Selection Committee and these will be provided after the SSFF 2026 has taken place.
+Those filmmakers whose films were not selected may request feedback comments from the SSFF Selection Committee and these will be provided after this year’s festival has taken place.

 If successful, you will be provided with a full acceptance pack including a legal contract which you will be required to complete and return together with any supporting documents the SSFF Programming Team requests.
 Please ensure that you provide a digital file of your film within the size range we request.
 You may also be asked to provide a backup file of your successful film.